crownie-hub/TSN-Setup/docs/setup-guide.md

 - Download and build the Yocto-based image for LS1028A: Follow the instructions here (https://www.nxp.com/docs/en/user-guide/RTEDGEYOCTOUG.pdf)
 - `putty`,`minicom` or `screen` (for serial terminal)
 - Optional: Wireshark, scapy (for traffic inspection)
+Note: You can openil 1.1 for LS1021ATSN as the Yocto image might not be avalable
 ---

 ## Sample Network Architecture